nacho692/pa-dlna-chromecast/README.rst

-An Upnp control point that forwards Pulseaudio streams to DLNA devices.
+An UPnP control point that forwards Pulseaudio streams to DLNA devices.

 **Under construction**